bRanger82/WohnwandLED/README.md

 F1|1 pair for a 5mm x 20mm fuse|1

-The idea behind a temperature sensor: it measures the actucal temperature inside of the MOSFETs and, if a threshold is exceeded, it will turn off all outputs.
+The idea behind a temperature sensor: it measures the actucal temperature inside the case and, if a threshold is exceeded, it will turn off all outputs.
 You can use any temperature sensor, in my project I used a **TMP36**.
 If you use a different sensor then you need to adapt the arduino code tho.
 I also used the diagnostic LED as indicator if something went wrong.

 Before you upload the code onto the ATTINY85 please make sure that you **first upload the bootloader with _8MHz_**.
-Otherwise the IR code will not work (because of the _wrong_ timing, the received values could be random/differs each time).
+Otherwise the IR code may not work (I only got it running with 8Mhz, otherwise the received values could be random/differs each time).